Tell Me Sweet Something

 Tell Me Sweet Something is a 2015 South African romantic comedy film starring Nomzamo Mbatha, Maps Maponyane and Thishiwe Ziqubu.
 The film was directed by Akin Omotoso and produced by Robbie Thorpe.
-The film received nine nominations at the 12th Africa Movie Academy Awards and won two including Achievement in Screenplay and Best Supporting Actress for Thishiwe Ziqubu.
+The film received nine nominations at the 12th Africa Movie Academy Awards and won two awards, including the Achievement in Screenplay and Best Supporting Actress for Thishiwe Ziqubu.